-• EYLEA (aflibercept) Injection, which is available in the United States for the treatment of wet AMD and macular edema following CRVO, and in the United Kingdom, Germany, Switzerland, Australia, Japan, and certain other countries for the treatment of wet AMD.
-We commenced sales of EYLEA for the treatment of wet AMD in November 2011 and the treatment of macular edema following CRVO in September 2012, following receipt of regulatory approval in the United States.
-Bayer HealthCare commenced sales of EYLEA for the treatment of wet AMD in the fourth quarter of 2012 following receipt of regulatory approvals in the European Union and other regions.
-Bayer HealthCare has additional regulatory applications for EYLEA for the treatment of wet AMD pending in other countries.
-In addition, Bayer HealthCare submitted applications for marketing authorization for EYLEA in Europe in December 2012 and in Japan in January 2013 for the treatment of macular edema following CRVO.
+We commenced sales of EYLEA for the treatment of wet AMD in November 2011 and for the treatment of macular edema following CRVO in September 2012, following receipt of regulatory approval in the United States.
+Bayer HealthCare commenced sales of EYLEA for the treatment of wet AMD in the fourth quarter of 2012 following receipt of regulatory approvals outside the United States, and for the treatment of macular edema secondary to CRVO in the fourth quarter of 2013 following receipt of regulatory approvals in the EU and Japan.
+Bayer HealthCare has additional regulatory applications for EYLEA for the treatment of wet AMD and macular edema secondary to CRVO pending in other countries.

 We are collaborating with Bayer HealthCare on the global development and commercialization of EYLEA outside the United States.
-Bayer HealthCare will market EYLEA outside the United States, where, for countries other than Japan, the companies will share equally the profits and losses from sales of EYLEA.
-In Japan, we are entitled to a royalty on sales of EYLEA, as described below.
+Bayer HealthCare markets EYLEA outside the United States, where, for countries other than Japan, the companies share equally the profits and losses from sales of EYLEA.
+In Japan, we are entitled to receive a percentage of the sales of EYLEA, as described below.
 We maintain exclusive rights to EYLEA in the United States and are entitled to all profits from any such sales.